 “Working with Wallace James has been such an experience,” says Shaeffer Haitsma, Handyma’am’s technical designer.
 “The team is open and positive; everyone pro-actively making the most of your time while still tossing around a few laughs.
 We’re excited to build a productive, lasting relationship with these forceful ladies.”

 Handyma’am Goods has built a strong reputation amongst a vast community of tradeswomen and hobbyists looking for durable, fitted goods for women.
+With many companies and tradeswomen continuously looking for personalised workwear to wear alongside their coveralls, there will always be a certain amount of demand for these types of clothing.
 Beyond producing the highest quality soft-goods for hardworking women, Handyma’am is passionate about encouraging collaboration and support within the community that has welcomed the local business with enthusiasm.
 The team says that it looks forward to expanding on these efforts in the coming months and years to come.